MrZloHex/zex/README.md

 ## What is ZEX?

-It's a HEX viewer, soon editor, may be one day it will be disassembler also.
+It's a HEX viewer, soon editor, maybe one day it will be a disassembler also.

 ## RoadMap